marahmani/Pewlett-Hackard-Analysis/README.md

 After looking deep into the analysis, we found out that a lot of employees are retired based on the age and the date they got hired.

-•	We first created a table that joined two tables employee and title to have all the titles of employees.
+•	•	We retrieve the employees who were born between 1952 and 1955.
+Then, order by the employee number.

 ![image](https://user-images.githubusercontent.com/49285767/198912034-42dfd860-1b97-4071-b4da-9ed26e1d8758.png)